You dim sum, you lose sum: best dim sum in London

-There were many things we were sad to leave behind when we moved away from Singapore, but Taiwanese restaurant chain, Din Tai Fung, was on our whole family's list of eateries we would massively miss.
-Luckily for us a Din Tai Fung opened in Covent Garden in December 2018, and has been serving up its little parcels of joy ever since.
+There were many things we were sad to leave behind when we moved away from Singapore, but Taiwanese restaurant chain, Din Tai Fung (pictured top), was on our whole family's list of eateries we would massively miss.
+Luckily for us a Din Tai Fung opened in Covent Garden in December 2018, and has been serving up its little parcels of joy ever since, and has also add two more outlets to its dumpling repertoire.
 Woohoo to that!
-We've only managed to get there once so far, but it was a resounding thumbs up from us all.
 Its Hot and Sour Soup is not to be missed, and our youngest was over the moon to find his beloved Crispy Gold Prawn Pancakes on the menu.
 Dim sum wise we all love the traditional Pork Xiao Long Bao, but the Pork and Vegetable Wontons in Black Vinegar and Chilli Oil (pictured) are amazeballs.

 Ditch the kiddos for this one and head out for an evening of unique Cantonese recipes which pride themselves on contemporary influences.
 We're talking modern dishes using traditional techniques all thrown together using top notch ingredients.
 Add in an excellent wine and cocktail menu, and you've got yourself a special occasion date night sorted.
 If you do want to bring the small humans along, then your best bet, in our opinion, is the less fancy but still delish lunchtime dim sum menu which includes mouth watering Char Sui Buns, Sesame Prawn Toast and Scallop Shumai.

 Hakkasan, 17 Bruton Street, Mayfair, London W1J 6QB and 8 Hanway Place, Fitzrovia, London W1T 1HD